sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 "Computing a legacy consensus" below.

-To vote on a single VotingSection, find the corresponding SectionRules objects in the VotingRules of this votes.
-For every key in the SectionRules, if at least QUORUM_AUTH authorities list the same operation for it, then use that operation to calculate the consensus for the value, and associate the key with the value.
+To vote on a single VotingSection, find the corresponding SectionRules objects in the VotingRules of this votes, and apply it as described above in "Voting on document sections".
-Otherwise, if at least `QUORUM_AUTH` authorities list the same operation for `nil`, then use that operation instead.
-Otherwise, do not include the key in the consensus.

 ## If an older consensus method is negotiated (Transitional)

 The `legacy-vote` field in the vote document contains an older (v3, text-style) consensus vote, and is used when an older consensus method is negotiated.
-The legacy-vote is encoded by splitting it into pieces, to help with diff calculation.
+The legacy-vote is encoded by splitting it into pieces, to help with CBOR diff calculation.
 Authorities MAY split at line boundaries, space boundaries, or anywhere that will help with diffs.
 To reconstruct the legacy vote, concatenate the members of `legacy-vote` in order.
 The resulting string MUST validate